ObolNetwork/obol-docs/versioned_docs/version-v1.1.2/faq/peer_score.md

 ## Introduction

 Validator effectiveness is a critical metric for assessing the health of a rated network.
 It determines how well validators perform their attestation and block proposal duties.
-Existing solutions, like RAVER (Rated Validator Effectiveness Rating), provide a effectiveness score of a validator.
+Existing solutions, like RAVER (Rated Validator Effectiveness Rating), provide an effectiveness score of a validator.
 In a monolithic validator that is run by a single operator, validator effectiveness can be considered as a proxy for the effectiveness or “score” of that operator.
 However, this approach falls short when dealing with distributed validators (DVs) maintained by multiple operators.

 Peer Score v0 addresses this limitation by introducing a method to evaluate the performance of individual operators within a DV.
 This enables a more granular assessment of contribution within a distributed setting.